mhinkka/articles/Assessing Distributed SQL Frameworks Suitability for Analyzing Event Logs/README.md

 # Assessing Distributed SQL Frameworks Suitability for Analyzing Event Logs
 ---

-This directory will eventually contain all the supporting materials for article such as scripts and configurations used to perform the tests in Aalto University's Triton Cluster.
+This directory will eventually contain all the supporting materials for this article.
+Support materials will include scripts and configurations used to perform the tests in Aalto University's Triton Cluster.